murdockma/agent_performance/README.md

 ### **3. Prepare the data:**

 <b>CSV Files</b>:
 - Location: The script expects five CSV files to be present in the `data/` directory within your project directory.
-Example files are included in the `data/` dir
+Example files are included in `data/`

 - File Names: